Ganeshh12/FoodMunchWebsite/README.md

 - ✅ **Font Awesome icons** for elegant visuals.

 ⚠️ **Note:**
-The **Order Now** button and other CTA buttons (e.g., Redeem Gift) are purely for UI purposes in this landing page version.
-They do not process real payments or navigate to a checkout page.
+The **Order Now** button is purely for UI purposes in this landing page version.
+It does not process real payments.

 ---